 About Global Marine Resource Management

-Global Marine Resource Management extends the services of Dr Paul McShane, his associates and his global networks for ecologically sustainable development of marine and coastal resources.
+Global Marine Resource Management extends the services of Professor Paul McShane, his associates and his global networks for ecologically sustainable development of marine and coastal resources.

 Global Marine Resource Management is active in Australia and in South East Asia (particularly Indonesia) but operates worldwide to assist Government, the private sector, and NGOs with management advice responsive to sustainable development of aquatic living resources.

 Professor McShane brings more than 30 years’ international experience as a marine biologist, research manager, educator/trainer, and interdisciplinary project manager to Global Marine Resource Management.

 Our work focuses on training, education, research, management, and community development applicable to fisheries and aquaculture.
 We are particularly interested in improving the link between information and policy through practical and accessible knowledge management.

 Our projects are often community-based and draw on an interdisciplinary approach including consideration of society, culture, politics and geography.
 In linking technical (e.g. fisheries stock assessment, ecological evaluation, food safety, seafood supply chain management) to community (e.g. governance, behaviour, traditional wisdom, gender), we offer practical and cost effective solutions for sustainable development of marine and coastal resources.

 Professor Paul McShane: BSc (hons), MSc, MBA, PhD, GAICD.